Functions (Basics)Functions (Basics)Functions

 }

-When implementing a function, think about:
+When designing a function, think about:

 - Preconditions: What do you expect/demand from input values?